ILLGrenoble/webx-demo-server/README.md

 ## Running the full WebX Demo with Docker

 The project [WebX Demo Deploy](https://github.com/ILLGrenoble/webx-demo-deploy) provides the simplest way of running the WebX Demo.
-You need to have a running WebX host with either WebX Engine already running or the full WebX stack (including the router and session manager): as mentioned above the easiest way of doing this is by running the [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-workspace).
+You need to have a running WebX host with either WebX Engine already running or the full WebX stack (including the router and session manager): as mentioned above the easiest way of doing this is by building and running the preconfigured docker environments in the [WebX Demo Deploy](https://github.com/ILLGrenoble/webx-demo-deploy?tab=readme-ov-file#running-the-demo-with-pre-configured-webx-host) project.

 In a terminal, clone the deploy project: